 Your credit score gives lenders an idea of your creditworthiness, or the likelihood that you’ll repay the money they lend you.
 The higher your credit score, the more creditworthy lenders will consider you.

-In this article, we’ll walk through the FICO and VantageScore credit tiers, how the scoring models calculate your score, and the factors that influence your credit score in each scoring model.
+In this article, we’ll walk through the FICO vs VantageScore credit tiers, how the scoring models calculate your score, and the factors that influence your credit score in each scoring model.

 Credit Score Ranges